Coronavirus (COVID-19) impact on business aviation

 - ASEAN is keeping a country by country update: https://www.aseanbriefing.com/news/2020/02/06/coronavirus-asia-asean-live-updates-by-country.html

-- World Health Organization: http://www.who.int
+- World Health Organization: https://www.who.int/

-- Centers for Disease Control: http://www.cdc.gov
+- Centers for Disease Control: https://www.cdc.gov/

-- Federal Aviation Administration: http://www.faa.gov/
+- Federal Aviation Administration: https://www.faa.gov/

-- EuroControl: http://www.eurocontrol.int/
+- EuroControl: https://www.eurocontrol.int/

 - UK Department of Health: https://www.gov.uk/government/organisations/department-of-health

-- Public Health Europe: http://ec.europa.eu/health/
+- Public Health Europe: https://ec.europa.eu/health/

-- Pan American Health Organization: http://www.paho.org/hq
+- Pan American Health Organization: https://www.paho.org/hq/

-- WHO Africa: http://www.afro.who.int/
+- WHO Africa: https://www.afro.who.int/

-- WHO Southeast Asia: http://www.searo.who.int/en/
+- WHO Southeast Asia: https://www.who.int/southeastasia

-- WHO Europe: http://www.euro.who.int/en/home
+- WHO Europe: http://www.euro.who.int/

-- WHO Eastern Mediterranean: http://www.emro.who.int/index.html
+- WHO Eastern Mediterranean: http://www.emro.who.int/

-- WHO Western Pacific: http://www.wpro.who.int/en/
+- WHO Western Pacific: https://www.who.int/westernpacific